krzys9876/z80_sim_scala/README.md

 <img src="https://img.shields.io/badge/Input%20and%20output-Planned-white.svg"/></a>

-Sounds like a lot of fun
+Sounds like a lot of fun :grinning:

 ## Ultimate goal ##